 In pickleball, you use the full court size in both singles and doubles while the width of a tennis court is narrowed by two lines to 27 ft for singles.

-Both sports use a net, and both the tennis and pickleball net measures 3 feet in height (roughly 91.4 cm).
+Both sports use a net, and both the tennis and pickleball net measure 3 feet in height (roughly 91.4 cm).

 Tennis and pickleball have similar rules for earning points: hit the ball back and forth until your opponent cannot get to it in time or someone hits it out of bounds.